-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis (pages 3-8), Budgetary Comparison Schedule (page 49), Schedule of the City's Proportionate Share of the Net Pension Liability (page 50), Schedule of the City's Pension Contributions (page 51), Schedule of the City's Proportionate Share of the Net OPEB Liability (page 52), Schedule of the City's OPEB Contributions (page 53), and notes to the required supplementary information (pages 54-55) be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis (pages 4-9), Budgetary Comparison Schedule (page 51), Schedule of the City's Proportionate Share of the Net Pension Liability (page 52), Schedule of the City's Pension Contributions (page 53), Schedule of the City's Proportionate Share of the Net OPEB Liability (page 54), Schedule of the City's OPEB Contributions (page 55), and notes to the required supplementary information (pages 56-57) be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We and other auditors have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Reporting Required by Government Auditing Standards
+Other Reporting Required by Government Standards

-In accordance with Government Auditing Standards, we have also issued our report dated February 28, 2019, on our consideration of the City of Oak Grove, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Oak Grove, Kentucky's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 21, 2023, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City's internal control over financial reporting and compliance.